yr5913/school-web-app/README.md

 24. Working with application scope by changing the contact service to ApplicationScope
 25. Implemented default spring security by adding dependency
 26. Changed default spring credentials using application.properties
+27. created custom security filter chain and permitting all web pages using permitAll